Open

 Processing and Agreement

-- If approved, applicants must enter into a funding agreement with the Province of Ontario before any payments are made.
+- If approved, the applicant must enter into a funding agreement with the Province of Ontario before any payments are made.

-- Disbursements are made in arrears in annual instalments subject to an annual cap set by the Government of Ontario; at Ontario’s sole discretion, an initial payment of up to 20% of the support may be made once conditions of disbursement have been met.
+- Disbursements are made in arrears in annual instalments subject to an annual cap, and Ontario may make an initial payment of up to 20% of the support at its sole discretion once disbursement conditions are met.

 Additional information